infinitepower18/WSA-Sideloader/README.md

 ### What's the best place to download APK files?
 My personal recommendaton is [APKMirror](https://www.apkmirror.com/), it is run by Android Police founder Artem Russakovskii.

+## Disclaimer
+This project is not affiliated with Microsoft or Google in any way.